 When we make conscious food choices we are actively making the decision to buy (or grow) better quality food that comes from farms that don’t destroy the environment but rather, restore it.
 The food we eat should never destroy the source in which it came.

-3) By practising mindful eating
+3) Practising mindful eating

 Simply put, mindful eating is a practise where you remove distractions and focus on the experience of eating food.